For more information about the John Hudson Internship Program, please email Claudia Vila or call 703-324-5426.

-The Fairfax Area Disability Services Board established an internship program for college students and recent graduates with disabilities.
+The Fairfax Area Disability Services Board established an internship program for college students and recent college graduates with disabilities.
 The internship program provides participants with on-the-job experience, professional development, and training opportunities.

 The internship program is named in honor of the late John Hudson.
 During his 15 years with Fairfax County Government, John made immeasurable improvements to enhance the lives of people with disabilities in the Fairfax area.
 John was the special needs planner in Fairfax County’s Office of Emergency Management.
 Previously, he directed Disability Services Planning and Development in the county’s Department of Family Services and provided staff support to the Fairfax Area Disability Services Board for over a decade.